-This creamy vegan matcha latte that is healthy, delicious and vegan.
+This creamy vegan matcha latte is healthy, delicious and vegan.
 It has lots of healthy ingredients and super easy to make.
-Great alternative to black coffee in the morning and through out the day.
+Great alternative to black coffee in the morning and throughout the day.

 I have a lovely vegan matcha latte recipe today for you which is incredibly delicious, comforting and healthy.
 And today is going to be another one of those grab a tea, sit on a comfy sofa and talk time!